-Netaji Subhash Chandra Bose and Veer Surendra Sai’s birthday is being celebrated today (23rd January 2023) across Odisha and India.
+Netaji Subhash Chandra Bose and Veer Surendra Sai’s birthday date is 23rd January and in 2024, it will be celebrated across Odisha and India.

 While the nation pays rich tribute to freedom fighter Netaji Subhash Chandra Bose on his 127th birth anniversary, Odisha too joined the celebration to pay him homage.

 It’s a special moment for the state, as Netaji was born in Cuttack.
 The state is also paying rich tribute to another hero, Veer Surendra Sai, who shares a common birthday with Netaji.

 Several functions were organized to pay homage to both Subhash Chandra Bose and Veer Surendra Sai across the state.

 Bose had been a leader of the younger, radical, wing of the Indian National Congress in the late 1920s and 1930s, rising to become Congress President in 1938 and 1939.